-A 16-year-old boy is in police custody after he allegedly made a threat of a mass shooting at a Sydney mosque.
+A 16-year-old boy has been charged after he allegedly made a threat of a mass shooting at a Sydney mosque.

 The Australian Islamic House Masjid Mosque in Edmondson Park alerted police after they allegedly received a comment on their Instagram page which said "I'm going to christ church 2.0 this joint".